Worgaros/Worgaros.github.io/Pages/BPNekoNetworking.md

 ### End of the game

-When a player have no more life the other player win the game and the game stops.
+When a player have no more life the other player win the game and the game stopped.

 ![](https://worgaros.github.io/Images/wincar.gif)